slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"The color of truth is gray."  -- Andre Gide*
-> *"When you want to help people, you tell them the truth.
-When you want to help yourself, you tell them what they want to hear."  -- Thomas Sowell*
 -->

 > *"The truth does not require your participation in order to exist.
 Bullshit does."